mocobeta/janome/docs/en/index.rst

 When this option is set to Tokenizer object, tokenize() method always runs in wakati-gaki mode ('wakati = False' option to tokenize() method is ignored.)

-wakati-gaki mode can be used with streaming mode.
+'wakati-gaki' mode works well with streaming mode. tokenize() method returns generator of string when it is given 'stream=True' and 'wakati=True' options.

 .. code-block:: python